Superalgos/Superalgos/README.md

 The first time you run the app, you will see the following screen, split in half.
 The top half features the space used by the _Charts_ and the bottom half features the _Designer_.

-Use the control in the center of the turquoise bar to pull the bar up and down in order to make more room to either application.
+Use the control in the center of the turquoise bar to pull the bar up and down to make more room for either application.

 You may also use your keyboard as follows: